xlink-network/xlink-docs/getting-started/README.md

 ---
-description: Seamless asset transfers with the XLink cross-chain bridge.
+description: Get started with asset transfers using the XLink cross-chain bridge!
 layout:
   title:
     visible: true